 In civil proceedings before the local courts, the complaint must be submitted to the court in writing or orally on the record of the competent official of the legal application office.
-It is also possible to file a lawsuit as an electronic document using a qualified electronic signature or a simple signature and using a secure transmission channel in accordance with Section 130a (4) of the Code of Civil Procedure (for example, by sender-confirmed De-Mail).
+It is also possible to file a lawsuit as an electronic document using a qualified electronic signature or a simple signature and using a secure transmission channel pursuant to Section 130a (4) of the Code of Civil Procedure (for example, via the court homepage with the BayernID).

-Under the Bavarian Conciliation Act, in certain civil disputes within the jurisdiction of the local courts (in particular neighborhood and honor disputes), an attempt must be made to resolve the dispute out of court before the lawsuit is filed.
+Under the Bavarian Conciliation Act, in certain civil disputes within the jurisdiction of the local courts (in particular neighborhood and honor disputes), an attempt must have been made to settle the dispute out of court before filing a lawsuit.
 In Bavaria, conciliators are all notaries public, as well as certain attorneys who have been admitted by the bar associations as recognized conciliation bodies, and other conciliation bodies approved by the President of the Munich Higher Regional Court.
 Further information on the conciliation procedure can be found on the website of the Bavarian State Ministry of Justice at www.justiz.bayern.de.

 If the lawsuit is ended by judgment, the court also decides which party has to bear the costs of the lawsuit.
 The principle applies that the unsuccessful party bears the costs of the legal dispute.
 The costs of a legal dispute are made up of court costs (fees and expenses) and out-of-court costs (primarily attorney's fees).
 The court costs are levied according to a list of costs and are generally based on the importance of the case, the so-called amount in dispute.

 A party who, according to his personal and economic circumstances, cannot afford the costs of the legal proceedings, or can only afford them in part or in installments, shall receive legal aid upon his application if the intended legal action or legal defense offers sufficient prospects of success and does not appear to be wilful.
 The application may either be made in writing to the court before which the case is to be brought or be made on the record before the court registry.
-The application may also be submitted as an electronic document with a qualified electronic signature or by secure means of transmission in accordance with Section 130a (4) of the Code of Civil Procedure with a simple signature, for example by sender-confirmed De-Mail.
+The application may also be submitted as an electronic document with a qualified electronic signature or by secure means of transmission in accordance with Section 130a (4) of the Code of Civil Procedure with a simple signature, for example via the court homepage using the BayernID.